 Galaxy A10 runs on Android Pie with Samsung’s own software One UI version 1.1.
 The One UI is by far the most refined OS from the company and unlike the Android Pie based EMUI from Huawei, it does not come with bulks of bloatware, rather has a very limited number of pre-installed apps.

-The OS makes use of white minimalistic interface that resembles a lot with the stock Android.
+The OS makes use of a white minimalistic interface that resembles a lot with the stock Android.
 Not only is the style of the UI enhanced than what we previously saw in the Galaxy J6+ (Review), but it also presents enough substance and currently is the only third-party OS from any manufacturer on the market that is optimized for one-handed use.

 A game mode is also installed on the phone and has many options regarding notification management.
 However, it is merely a gimmick and does not have any effect on the gaming performance of the device.
 There are also constant ads in the game launcher which is very annoying.